Centinel AnalyticaCentinel Analytica

 Then configure a logging endpoint in your Fastly service to capture these logs.

-Option 4: Custom Block Pages
+Option 4: Custom block pages

 The validator API returns HTML via the X-Centinel-Response-HTML header.
 Configure custom pages in your Centinel dashboard.

-To modify the default fallback pages, edit fetch.vcl:
+To modify fallback pages, edit fetch.vcl:

 Default block page (lines 96-103):